-Snap Bean will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
+French Bean will grow to be about 5 feet tall at maturity, with a spread of 10 inches.
 When planted in rows, individual plants should be spaced approximately 6 inches apart.
 This fast-growing vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.